Ben-Tiemeyer/catan-simulator/README.md

     4) A development card is purchased if the player has the available resources to purchase a development card<br/>
     5) A road is built if the player has: <br/>
         - A road remaining<br/>
+        - The needed resources<br/>
         - An available spot to build<br/>
-    6) If the player has 4 remaining cards of any resource, they will trade in those 4 cards for 1 card of the resource that they have the least of<br/>
+    6) If the player still has 4 remaining cards of any particular resource, they trade in those 4 cards for 1 card of the resource that they have the least of<br/>